jiaxuan-profile/studymind/README.md

   - Personalizes the learning experience for each note

 ### 🎯 Smart Flashcards
-- **AI-Generated Flashcards**: Automatically created from your notes and concepts
+- **AI-Generated Flashcards**: Automatically created from your notes and concepts.
-- **Spaced Repetition Algorithm**: Optimizes review intervals for maximum retention
+- **Integrated Spaced Repetition & Mastery**:
+  - Utilizes an SM-2 based spaced repetition algorithm to optimize review intervals for individual flashcards (managing `ease_factor`, `interval_days`, `repetition_count`, and `next_review_at`).
+  - **Simultaneously, user performance on flashcards provides a signal to update the overall `user_concept_mastery` for the associated concept.** This allows flashcard practice to contribute to the holistic understanding of a concept's mastery level alongside the Advanced Review System.
-- **Adaptive Difficulty**: Focuses on your struggling concepts first
+- **Adaptive Difficulty**: The selection of due flashcards can prioritize concepts where overall mastery is lower.
-- **Mastery Tracking**: Updates concept mastery levels based on your performance
-- **Interactive Interface**: Beautiful 3D card flip animations
+- **Interactive Interface**: Beautiful 3D card flip animations.
-- **Self-Assessment**: Rate your knowledge as Easy, Medium, or Hard
+- **Self-Assessment**: Rate your recall as Easy, Medium, or Hard after revealing the answer.
-- **Session Statistics**: Track your progress and accuracy
+- **Session Statistics**: Track your progress and accuracy within flashcard study sessions.
-- **Customizable Filters**: Control which cards to study and in what order
+- **Customizable Filters**: Control which cards to study (e.g., include new, focus on struggling concepts based on overall mastery).
-- **Struggling Concepts Focus**: Automatically targets areas where you need the most help
+- **Struggling Concepts Focus**: Can automatically generate or prioritize flashcards for concepts identified as "struggling" by the central Concept Mastery System.

 ### 🎓 Advanced Review System
 - **Session-Based Learning**: Track progress across multiple study sessions